Anuja-y/Data_Visualisation/README.md

 **Analyzing Drug Regimens and Tumor Development**

 In this study, I conducted a comprehensive analysis of 249 mice with SCC tumors, focusing on the effectiveness of different drug regimens.
-Over a period of 45 days, I closely observed and measured tumor development.
+Over a period of 45 days, the researchers closely observed and measured tumor development.
 The main objective was to compare the performance of Capomulin, a drug of interest from Pymaceuticals, against other treatment regimens.

 **Data Preparation:**